khadas/khadas_docs/android/source/vim4/InstallToolchains.md

 title: Install Toolchains
 ---

-The Amlogic platform requires extra toolchains for cross-compiling:
+To build the VIMs SDK source code, you need to install the extra toolchains for cross-compiling:

 1. Use Ubuntu 16.04 (64-bit) to build an environment for compiling Android.
 The following software packages need to be installed: